 If the RTP Packet ContentFormat is specified, the contents shall contain an RTP packet encoded as per RFC 3550 [ref], without any IP / UDP encapsulation.

-EDITOR’S NOTE – This should be discouraged for new implementations – handing over RTP with IPv4/IPv6 encapsulation is much preferred.
+Use of this ContentFormat is discouraged for new implementations – handing over RTP with IPv4/IPv6 encapsulation is much preferred.

-5.4.5 CCContents
+5.4.3.5 CCContents